 #5: Do You Love a Certain Wine?

 Bring passion to your search for how to become a wine collector.
-One of the pleasures of having a wine collection is that, if you loved a particular bottle, you could enjoy it again.
+One of the pleasures of starting a wine collection is that, if you loved a particular bottle, you could enjoy it again.
 Of course, it helps if you purchase a few immediately after you taste that specific bottle.
 That way, you’ll get bottles from the same case.
 That’s why wine experts say that if you love a bottle, buy it.
 If you can afford it, buy a case.
 If that’s beyond your budget, buy 2 or 3 bottles.
+That’s how you start a wine collection.

 #6: Should Wine Collectors Join Winery Clubs?